ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 The result is wider, more conservative uncertainty bands, especially at the tails, which is the appropriate behavior when planners need to prepare for downside enrollment scenarios.

-## Cohort Survival Baseline
+## Cohort Survival Ratio Baseline

 In addition to the Monte Carlo simulation, the model runs a traditional cohort survival ratio projection as a five-year deterministic baseline.
-This provides a point-estimate benchmark that is directly comparable to the current industry standard and is familiar to district planners who already use that tool.[^7]
+This provides a point-estimate benchmark that is directly comparable to the current industry standard and is familiar to district planners who already use that tool.[^linear]

-[^7]: For example, FCMAT's Projection-Pro uses a cohort survival ratio projection with linear decaying weights.
+[^linear]: For example, FCMAT's Projection-Pro uses a cohort survival ratio projection with linear decaying weights.

 The cohort survival model computes grade-to-grade ratios from historical enrollment counts: